-How to use natural cleaning and disinfecting protects during the coronavirus pandemic, while still following guidelines from the CDC, WHO, and Health Canada.
+How to use natural cleaning and disinfecting products during the coronavirus pandemic, while still following guidelines from the CDC, WHO, and Health Canada.

 Please note that the advice in this post is exclusively for use in your home.
 And further, only if your family members are non-vulnerable, meaning they are not elderly, immune-compromised, or have any preexisting health conditions that would put them at greater risk of infection.
 In these cases, you should strictly follow the advice of your family doctor.